 A: Within the permitted period you should confirm your cancellation in writing, either by email to the address where you placed your order, or by receipted post to the above address.
 We will then issue you with a unique Returns Reference Number which should be quoted on all further correspondence and/or documentation.

-B: The unused goods should be repackaged in their original packaging material, ensuring that either a copy or the original of your Sales Receipt is enclosed, within 14 days of informing us of cancellation.
+B: The unused goods should be repackaged and returned as new in their original packaging material, ensuring that either a copy or the original of your Sales Receipt is enclosed, within 14 days of informing us of cancellation.

 C: They should then be addressed to: FAO Returns, The Flash Centre, 3A The High Cross Centre, Fountayne Road, London, N15 4QN clearly quoting your unique Returns Reference Number, and returned at your expense (unless eligible for a free return, see 20.E) using an insured, secure and effective method which includes provision for a proof of delivery.

-D: On our inspection of the goods you will be issued a refund using your original payment method, excluding the cost of delivery (even if this cost was not charged to you).
+D: On our inspection of the goods, you will be issued a refund using your original payment method including the cost of delivery (unless a special upgraded or timed service was requested).